ajharvie/polarimeter/README.md

 Firmware for polarimeter described in upcoming publication.
+Code for the microcontroller can be found in the Arduino Code folder.
+The foldder "Frontend tool" provides a simple python GUI for interfacing with the polarimeter.